Elwoodbond/movablelist/README.md

 # movablelist
-Moveable list of the 10 richest people in the world using HTML, CSS, and Javascript.
+Moveable list of the 10 richest people in the world using HTML, CSS, and Javascript. <br>
+Guided practice done with Pianakytix